-The lab is a project lab course.
-You will be working in a small team.
-During the first few weeks of the semester your team will complete a number of pre-defined tasks of developing hardware and software on the target platform.
+During the first few weeks of the semester your will complete a number of pre-defined tasks of developing hardware and software on the target platform.
 The goal of this "warm-up phase" is to make you familiar with the development platform and environment.
 For each experiment you will have to write a short report and answer some questions.
 From time to time you will be asked to give an online interview through a web meeting and report about your work.

 You are responsible for the concept, architecture design, implementation and verification of the hardware and software of this project.
 As a preparation for the project, you will have to write up a project plan that will be reviewed.

 Your successful completion of the lab course will be communicated to the university's examination office ("Abteilung für Prüfungsangelegenheit") if all tasks of the project have been completed and the solutions have been presented.